 In the end, Austin Opera’s Chief Executive Officer and General Director Annie Burridge chose Michael Solomon, a native Texan with more than 25 years of prestigious communications and industry positions in the Washington D.C. metro area, including six years with the Washington National Opera.

 Starting in early 2018, Solomon will begin his role in earnest with a week onsite at Four Seasons Hotel Austin observing and shadowing a variety of positions, ranging from concierge to the hotel’s guest experience coordinator.
-Insights that will be shared include how Four Seasons gathers information about its guests and uses these preferences to customize each visit, as well as how the company employs feedback to improve future stays.
+Insights that will be shared include how Four Seasons gathers information about its guests and uses these preferences to customize each visit, as well as how the company employs guest feedback to improve future stays.

 Throughout the 2018-2019 season, Solomon and his colleagues will continue to visit the hotel periodically to help shape Austin Opera’s own customer service standards and best practices in patron appreciation.
 In turn, Four Seasons employees will attend Austin Opera performances anonymously to complete secret shopping evaluations and ensure the roll-out of the new initiative is a success.

 “Only in a city like Austin could this innovative partnership with the Four Seasons take off,” said Burridge.
-“We look forward to learning how to bring the Four Seasons’ world-class culture of service to our audiences at the Long Center and beyond, and on pioneering a new commitment to the audience experience that is as unique as Austin itself.”
+“We look forward to learning how to bring Four Seasons’ world-class culture of service to our audiences at the Long Center and beyond, and on pioneering a new commitment to the audience experience that is as unique as Austin itself.”

 Hagelberg, whose personal interest in opera led him to join the organization’s Board of Trustees in 2012, is equally excited about the venture.
 “Austin Opera is already well respected in the fine arts world for presenting world-class performances,” he said.
 “It’s an honor to play even a small part in bringing that same level of excellence to their guest experience.”More posts from January 2018